BigDataRepublic/data-modelling/presentation/slidev/slides.md

 | 2        | Los Angeles    | 103       | Cherry      | $2           |

 In the table above ☝️
-- BranchID and ProductID together can be considered as the composite primary key.
 - BranchLocation is dependent on BranchID.
 - ProductName and ProductPrice are dependent on ProductID.